Book a Free Session

 Make a list of what tasks you’re going to accomplish each week.
 Try to keep your hours studied per week pretty consistent, although you can vary a little bit if you need to for scheduling reasons.

-Sample 1-month GRE study plan
+Sample 1-month GRE Preparation study plan

 This plan is an intense 20 hr/week plan.
 With 20 hours/week, you can actually make some substantive gains in your foundational understanding of your primary section.
 Again, you can divide up the 20 hrs/week how you want, just so long as you can complete self-contained tasks like practice tests in one session.